DanSM-5/RollDicePackage/README.md

 ```

-In this class I declared only one generic method that accepts a List<CompletableFuture<T>> and returns a CompletableFuture<List<T>> so the return can be used directly in the async() method.
+In this class I declared only one generic method that accepts a List<CompletableFuture<T>> and returns a CompletableFuture<List<T>> so the return can be used directly in the await() method.

  ### Final Method